Reggae Sunsplash: History

 While the festival had become hugely popular, opening new global tourist niche markets to Jamaica and attracting millions of dollars of foreign exchange into the country, it had not been a financial success, largely due to the lack of sponsorship or government support.
 In 1995 the Chairman of the Jamaica Tourist Board operating through a company called Radobar Holdings Ltd offered financial assistance in exchange for equity in Synergy Productions, the founders of Reggae Sunsplash.
-This initial offer was never consummated and in a disputed claim Radobar Holdings announced the formation of a company called Reggae Sunsplash International in Jamaica and proceeded with the hostile take over of the Reggae Sunsplash festival.
+This initial offer was never consummated and in a disputed claim Radobar Holdings announced the formation of a company called Reggae Sunsplash International in Jamaica and proceeded with the hostile takeover of the Reggae Sunsplash festival.
 The first attempt at staging Reggae Sunsplash without the original owners Synergy Productions in 1996 was a financial disaster for the new claimants.
-In 1997 the Reggae Sunsplash festival was postponed until 1998 when it was timed to coincide with celebrations of the birth of Bob Marley but more losses were incurred.
-More futile attempts at recapturing the original spirit of the Reggae Sunsplash festival were never replicated by the Radobar group.
+In 1997 the Reggae Sunsplash festival was postponed until 1998 to hold celebrations of the birth of Bob Marley but more losses were incurred.

-The festival was re-established by the Johnson family in 2006, but it was not successful.
-The international touring festival, however, has continued.
+The festival was re-established by the Johnson family in 2006, but it was unsuccessful.
+However, the international touring festival has continued.

-Three of the founding directors, John Wakeling, Tony Johnson and Ed Barclay died and with the passing of Tony Johnson a number of individuals have tried to claim the rights to the festival unsuccessfully and all have failed to recapture the spirit of the legendary Reggae Sunsplash.
+Two of the founding directors, John Wakeling and Tony Johnson, have died.
+With the passing of Tony Johnson, several individuals have unsuccessfully tried to claim the rights to the festival, and all have failed to recapture the spirit of the original festival.
 Don Green and Ronnie Burke are the two remaining Reggae Sunsplash founders alive.

 In August 2015 it was announced that Burke would be awarded the Order of Distinction by the Jamaican government in recognition of his contribution to the development of Jamaican music.

-Reggae Sunsplash returned as a virtual festival on November 27-28, 2020 after a 14-year absence.
+Reggae Sunsplash returned as a virtual festival on November 27–28, 2020 after a 14-year absence.
 Performers included Tanya Stephens, Richie Spice, Capleton, Masicka, Dexta Dapps, Jesse Royal, Agent Sasco, and Romain Virgo.